What Is an Anxiety Headache?

 Therapy.
 You might also get different types of therapy to help with anxiety issues.
 Cognitive behavioral therapy (CBT) has been shown to be particularly effective for people with anxiety and migraines.
 It helps you become more aware of your thoughts and behaviors so you can change them to lessen your worry and anxiety.
 You can often see results within a few months.

 Often, a combination of therapy and drugs is better than just taking medicine.
-No matter what treatment options you choose, it's important to get care for both headaches and anxiety.
+No matter what treatments you choose, it's important to get care for both headaches and anxiety.